cryptostorage/cryptostorage.com/README.md

 This tool runs only in your device's browser so funds are never entrusted to a third party by design.

-# ⚠ First Release
-This is the first release of this software.
-It should not be trusted with signficant amounts until it's reviewed by the community.

 # Main Features
 - Generate secure cold storage for multiple cryptocurrencies.
 - 100% open-source, client-side, and free to use.